Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Distributed Approach

 While this construction provides a simple method of constructing the $k$ layers, it does not give any guarantee on the length of the longest edge in this construction.
 To give such a guarantee, we combine it with a bucketing approach: we partition the point set using a grid (whose size will depend on $k$ and $\beta$), solve the problem in each box with sufficiently many points independently, and then combine the subproblems to obtain a global solution (see \fig{fig:DistributedApproach}).

-We place a grid with cells of height and width $6k\beta$ and classify the points according to which grid cell contains them (if a point lies exactly on the separating lines, pick an arbitrary adjacent cell).
+We place a grid with cells of height and width $6k\beta$ and classify the points according to which grid cell contains them (if a point lies exactly on a separating line, we assign it an arbitrary adjacent cell).
 We say that a grid cell is a \emph{dense box} if it contains at least $3k$ points of $S$.
 Similarly, it is a \emph{sparse box} if it contains points of $S$ but is not dense.
+Two boxes are adjacent if they share some boundary or vertex.
+Hence, each box has 8 neighbors.
+This is also referred to as the 8-neighbor topology.
 We observe that dense and sparse boxes satisfy the following properties.

-\begin{lemma} Given two non-adjacent boxes $B$ and $B'$, the points in $B$ and $B'$ cannot be connected by edges of length at most $\beta$ using only points from sparse boxes. \end{lemma} \begin{proof} Suppose the contrary and let $B$ and $B'$ be two boxes s.t.\ there is a path that uses edges of length at most $\beta$ between a point in $B$ to a point in $B'$ visiting only points in sparse boxes.
-This path crosses the sides of a certain number of boxes in a given order; let $\sigma$ be the sequence of these sides, with adjacent duplicates removed.
-Observe first that horizontal and vertical sides alternate in~$\sigma$, as otherwise the path would have to use at least $6k-1$ points to traverse a sparse box, but there are only at most $3k-1$.
+\begin{lemma} Given two non-adjacent boxes $B$ and $B'$, the points in $B$ and $B'$ cannot be connected by edges of length at most $\beta$ using only points from sparse boxes. \end{lemma} \begin{proof} Suppose the contrary and let $B$ and $B'$ be two boxes such that there is a path that uses edges of length at most $\beta$ between a point in $B$ and a point in $B'$ visiting only points in sparse boxes.
+This path crosses the sides of a certain number of boxes in a given order; let $\sigma$ be the sequence of these sides, after repeatedly removing adjacent duplicates.
+Observe first that horizontal and vertical sides alternate in~$\sigma$, as otherwise the path would traverse the cell width of $6k\beta$ using at most $3k-1$ points connected by edges of length at most $\beta$.
 Since $B$ and $B'$ are non-adjacent, w.l.o.g., there is a vertical side~$s$ that has two adjacent horizontal sides in~$\sigma$ with different $y$-coordinates.
 Hence, between the two horizontal sides, the corresponding part of the path has length at least $6k\beta$, and may use only the points in the two boxes adjacent to~$s$.
 But since any sparse box contains at most $3 k - 1$ points and the distance between two consecutive points along the path is at most $\beta$, that part of the path can have length at most $(6k-1) \beta$, a contradiction. \end{proof}

 \begin{corollary} Dense boxes are connected by the 8-neighbor topology. \end{corollary}